Irvine 11 controversy: The protest

 Earlier in the day, the MSU had issued a press release both strongly condemning Oren's invitation to speech at campus and labeling him a war criminal:

 The members of the Muslim Student Union at the University of California, Irvine, condemn and strongly oppose the presence of Michael Oren on our campus today.
 We resent that the Law School and the Political Science Department have agreed to cosponsor a public figure who represents a state that continues to commit human rights violations, thereby breaking international law and law of Israeli accord. ...
 As people of conscience, we oppose Michael Oren’s invitation to our campus.
 Propagating murder is not a responsible expression of free speech.
 Oren and his partners should only be granted a speakers platform in the International Criminal Court and should not be honored on our campus.

 Shortly after the protest, the students were charged with section 403 of the UCIPD's penal code - disrupting a public event on university property - and UCI initiated a disciplinary process against the students from their university.
-A Facebook group with over 3,000 members was setup which called for all charges against them to be dropped.
+A Facebook group with over 3,000 members was set up which called for all charges against them to be dropped.
 Jewish groups called for UCI to crack down on the protestors.

 Erwin Chemerinsky, dean of the UCI School of Law, asserted that their protest was a form of civil disobedience, not First Amendment-protected free speech and argued that they should be punished by the university, but not so severely as to ruin their educational careers.

 An MSU spokesperson said that the union wasn't officially involved in the protest, and that the students were "acting on their individual accord", but leaked emails later showed that the union had helped organize the protest.